wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Development/AddingANewDatabaseType.md

-To support a new database engine type you will need to modify or add to the following files:
+To support a new database engine type you will need to modify or add to the following files.
+You might, for example want to integrate percona or mongodb and so on.

 >     adt-autoscaler-scripts/autoscaler/InitialiseCloudInit.sh